On the wave turbulence theory for a stochastic KdV type equation

 When $\omega$ is the lattice ZK dispersion relation, indeed the delta function $\delta (\omega(k_3)+\omega(k_2)-\omega(k_2+k_3))$ cannot be defined as a positive measure, yielding the divergence of the leading graphs, that contain oscillatory integrals of the form (with $\ell=0$) $\int_{\mathbb{T}^{2d}}\mathrm{d}k_2\mathrm{d}k_3$ $ e^{-{\bf i}s(\omega(k_3)+\omega(k_2)-\omega(k_2+k_3))}$ $F(k_2+k_3,k_2,k_3).$

 In our derivation of the 3-wave kinetic equation from the lattice ZK equation, for some diagrams, the quantity $F(k_2+k_3,k_2,k_3)$ is also allowed to vanish on the hyperplane $k=(0,k^2,\cdots,k^d)$, yielding the hope that one can use $F(k_2+k_3,k_2,k_3)$ to control some singularities coming from the oscillatory integrals.
-However, even with the help of $F(k_2+k_3,k_2,k_3)$, the oscillatory integrals are so singular that the convergence of the leading diagrams still cannot be restored (we perform this analysis in Section \ref{KernelDispersive}).
+However, even with the help of $F(k_2+k_3,k_2,k_3)$, the oscillatory integrals are so singular that the convergence of the leading diagrams still cannot be restored.
 In general, the lattice ZK dispersion relation creates serious divergent issues for both leading and non-leading diagrams. {For this reason in our prof we replace $\delta (\omega(k_3)+\omega(k_2)-\omega(k_2+k_3))$ with $\delta_\ell (\omega(k_3)+\omega(k_2)-\omega(k_2+k_3))$ for $\ell>0$ arbitrarely small.)}